learn-co-students/javascript-arrays-bootcamp-prep-000/README.md

 // authors is now ["ray bradbury", "harper lee", "maya angelou"];
 ```

-+ Define a function `replaceElementInArray` which replaces the second item in the array with `"Carter"`.
++ Define a function `replaceElementInArray` which should accept an array of names as an argument.
+The function should replace the second item in the array with `"Carter"`.
 The function should return the replaced item from the array.

 ## Removing an Element